Click on any question to see the answer. Still have questions? No problem. That’s totally normal. Email us and let’s chat.

 What classes do you have for kids?

 The Sunday afternoon handbuilding class is appropriate for all ages to participate.
 This class is not a drop-off experience for children, but an opportunity for families to create together.
-We also offer a Youth Wheel class for kids ages 10 & up during the school year on Monday evenings.

 Do you do "paint your own" pottery?